DreezeInc/dev-setup/README.md

 - If Python 3.13 is already installed → Skips Python installation
 - If Slack is already installed → Skips installation
 - If Google Chrome is already installed → Skips installation
+- If DBeaver is already installed → Skips installation
+- If Postman is already installed → Skips installation
 - If repository exists → Updates instead of cloning
 - If repository is already up to date → No changes made